 How does LingoAce compare with other online classes?

-From a global perspective, LingoAce is also the only online platform I’m aware of which goes all the way up to Grade 6 mainland Chinese elementary level.
+LingoAce Review from a global perspective, LingoAce is the only online platform I’m aware of which goes all the way up to Grade 6 mainland Chinese elementary level.
 The next closest option is LingoBus, which I understand has recently launched a Grade 5 pilot programme (in its Heritage Chinese stream).
 The LingoAce Advanced programme is laregly similar to the LingoBus Heritage Programme; and the LingoAce International programme is similar to the LingoBus non-heritage programme.
 But, all LingoAce classes are 1-on-1, not group style.

 We’ve also done a number of online non-academic classes taught in Chinese, ranging from art and craft, through to drama, and music.
 If you’re interested in understanding other online offerings which we’ve tried and enjoyed, see my earlier posts with summarises different classes we’ve done.